 Only then come the concrete policy proposals, which should all be subject to vigorous debate.
 Beyond debate, I am hoping we will see experiments around the world with different policies aimed at getting past the Industrial Age.
 There may well be entirely different policies that are better suited than my proposals.

 No one, however, should be indifferent to this transition.
-Getting past the industrial age and to a knowledge society is the great challenge for all of us alive today.
-Ignoring it or pretending it doesn't exist won't make it go away.
+Getting past the Industrial Age and to a knowledge society is the great challenge for all of us alive today.
+Ignoring it, or pretending it doesn't exist, will not make it go away.

 For instance, we humans can understand what is happening to the atmosphere of the planet.
-In fact we are the cause of the accumulation of greenhouse gases.
+In fact, we are the primary cause of the accumulation of greenhouse gases.
 We can and should dedicate much of our time to cleaning up the atmosphere and, if necessary, learn how to manipulate climate more directly.
-This is not just to protect other species of course but also to protect humanity itself.
+This is not just to protect other species of course, but also to protect humanity itself.

-Our collective responsibility is further progress.
-For our sake and that of other species on this planet.
-If we fail to give enough attention to global problems, if we continue to let our attention be scarce, things will end badly for all of us.
+Our collective responsibility is further progress, both for our own sake as well as that of other species on this planet.
+If we fail to give enough attention to global problems, and if we continue to let our attention be scarce, things will end badly for all of us.